From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Related Work

 \textbf{Agentic Debugging and Reasoning.} Recent work has moved toward autonomous agents that interact with the codebase rather than passively generating patches.
-ChatRepair~\cite{xia2024automated} and Self-De\-bugging~\cite{chen2024teaching} feed test failure messages back to the model in a conversational loop, while RepairAgent~\cite{bouzenia2025repairagent} and SWE-agent~\cite{yang2024swe} extend this with tool use, allowing agents to navigate repositories and invoke static analyzers.
-Benchmarks such as SWE-Bench~\cite{jimenez2024swe} have been introduced to evaluate these agents on real GitHub issues, targeting repository-level repair where the primary challenge lies in localizing faults across large codebases.
-Unlike SWE-Bench, Defects4J operates at the function level, a granularity at which runtime traces provide the most direct and actionable diagnostic evidence.
-Extending the trace-guided mechanism to repository-level fault localization and repair remains an important direction for future work.
+Self-Debugging~\cite{chen2024teaching} and ChatRepair~\cite{xia2024automated} use conversational feedback loops, while RepairAgent~\cite{bouzenia2025repairagent} and SWE-agent~\cite{yang2024swe} further incorporate tool use for repository exploration and analysis.
+Benchmarks such as SWE-Bench~\cite{jimenez2024swe} evaluate these agents on repository-level issue resolution.
+In contrast, this work focuses on the repair stage where faulty locations and relevant tests are available, and explores how runtime traces can provide fine-grained behavioral evidence to guide patch generation.
+Extending trace-guided repair to repository-level issue resolution remains an important direction for future work.